Sonosfera

 | TheMusicLicence + Spotify | Partially — but Spotify's ToS still prohibits | Licence covered | £335+/yr + £10.99/mo | Technically grey; not recommended |

-The cleanest route: use a platform built for commercial use that includes licensing.
-That is what Sonosfera does.
+The cleaner route: use a platform built for commercial use with clear catalogue playback coverage.
+Sonosfera includes licensing for playback of the Sonosfera catalogue in supported commercial settings.
 Browse the yoga and wellness playlists.

 If you want to understand what happens when studios get caught using unlicensed music, read what PPL PRS fines actually look like.